bseltz-cohesity/scripts/powershell/backupNow/README.md

 ## Other Runtime Parameters

+* -sleepTimeSecs: (optional) seconds to sleep between status queries (default is 30)
 * -progress: (optional) display percent complete
 * -wait: (optional) wait for job to complete and return exit code, otherwise exit immediately after starting the job
 * -abortIfRunning: (optional) exit if job is already running (default is to wait and run when existing run is finished)